-25. DOCTORATES
+22. DOCTORATES

-25.1 DOCTOR OF COMMUNICATION IN LANGUAGE PRACTICE
+22.1 DOCTOR OF COMMUNICATION IN LANGUAGE PRACTICE This learning programme will be offered in Bloemfontein and Welkom.
+D\CMLP

-D CMLP

 SAQA CREDITS: 360

 HEMIS CREDITS: 2.000

 NQF LEVEL: 10

 MINIMUM DURATION OF LEARNING PROGRAMME: 2 years full time

 3 years part-time